Bar0nDev/Meta-Kabegami/README.md

     ```

 2. **Generate Wallpaper:**
-    - Go to the specific page of the NFT on OpenSea.
+    - Go to the specific page of the NFT on Rarible.
     - Copy the URL of the NFT.
     - Paste the URL into the field provided in the program.
     - Follow the on-screen instructions to generate and download your wallpaper.

 ## Example

-1. Navigate to your favorite NFT on OpenSea.
+1. Navigate to your favorite NFT on Rarible.
-2. Copy the URL of the NFT (e.g., `https://opensea.io/assets/ethereum/0x.../1234`).
+2. Copy the URL of the NFT (e.g., `https://rarible.com/token/0xfd1b0b0dfa524e1fd42e7d51155a663c581bbd50:9655`).
 3. Run the program and paste the URL when prompted.
-4. Download or email your personalized NFT wallpaper.
+4. Download your personalized NFT wallpaper.

 ## Contributing